Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

-To learn about innovative solutions for the mobility sector that the Mobility Data Space helped bring about, go to Business Cases.
+To learn about innovative solutions for the mobility sector that the Mobility Data Space helped bring about, go to Use Cases.

 The Mobility Data Space makes it possible to try out new ideas and jointly develop data-driven business models through the exchange of a wide variety of mobility data and through networking with other players from the mobility segment.

-The Mobility Data Space offers participants a marketplace to monetize their own data, with full control over their own data and contracts.
+The Mobility Data Space offers members a marketplace to monetize their own data, with full control over their own data and contracts.

 Would you like to benefit?
 Find out how you can become a member of the Mobility Data Space in just a few steps.

-Use of the data space is free of charge until 2024, so data providers receive all the revenue from trading their data prior to that date.
-From 2024 onwards, users will be charged a comparatively low fee.
+Use of the data space is free of charge until end of 2024, so data providers receive all the revenue from trading their data prior to that date.
+From 2025 onwards, users will be charged a comparatively low fee.
 This amount will cover the cost of continuous development as well as operating expenses.
 This is made possible by the holding company’s non-profit status.

 In the Mobility Data Space, data providers have full sovereignty over their data.
-Conditions for the use of individual data offers are freely agreed between data provider and data recipient.
+The terms and conditions for the use of individual data offers are freely agreed between the data provider and the data recipient.